jsborjesson/jsborjesson.github.io/_posts/2020-01-24-a-digression-in-vexillology.md

 # Sources

-- [Dataset](dataset) - I created this myself by going through all the flags filling it in.
+- [Dataset][dataset] - I created this myself by going through all the flags filling it in.
 It was a great night.
 - [UN Member States][]
 - Every single world flag